erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 00007ff80eee7bfa	jmp	0x7ff80f0e37ea
 ```

 With this information I could again see the pointers of the functions, but it's not really useful for my purposes.
-I tried [another tool](https://github.com/nst/RuntimeBrowser) to no avail.
+I tried [another tool](https://github.com/nst/RuntimeBrowser) to no avail as the framework wasn't even available.
 My next thought was that Apple provides headers in the Xcode bundle itself.
 For macOS it is located at `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`

 ```shell
 ls -1 /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/System/Library/Frameworks/NetworkExtension.framework/Versions/A/Headers